 A free babyccino is always a bonus but I don't believe you can ever expect it to be since it does take up a barista's time to make one and the associated costs in providing one.
-In saying that there's plenty of cafes which actually do provide them for free as a sign of their hospitality.
+In saying that there are plenty of cafes that actually do provide them for free as a sign of their hospitality.
 Prices are best determined by the cafe but I've found a 'good price' is generally $0.50 or $1 which still scores 0.5 pts on my babyccino rating system.
 Anything above $1 won't score any points and that's because I've still found the majority of cafes are charging $1 or less.
 I would say any cafes that are charging $2 or more are in the minority and if you're ever charged $3 then you're probably better off ordering a hot chocolate.

 Read Simon's latest babyccino reviews, check out his blog - Simon Food Favourites - and follow his foodie adventures on Instagram.
 Don't forget to join his Babyccino Facebook page to stay up to date with where to find the best 'ccinos in town!

 More Ways To Treat The Kids In Sydney

 Have you signed up for our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!